What I Learned From a Lobster

 Then I met my fear.
 My days are now routine: I take care of kids.
 Fret over what to make for dinner.
 Wonder how the laundry multiplies when I'm not looking.
 Give the dog his glucosamine.
 Scurry to fit in a 20-minute miracle workout.

 I haven't run out of inspiration for writing.
 The difference is that I have much less time to write.
 So wait my muses do, hung up on the walls of my mind.
 Mental sticky notes galore.
 While my minutes are limited, my heart is thankfully oblivious and continues to pump inspiration into my veins every day.
-I still work as a writer, though not much since the birth of my second son.
+I still work as a writer, less since the birth of my second son.
 Returning to work on a regular basis is a goal.
-Even closer to that loyal heart of mine: returning to life as a writer's writer.
-That means here, in this space that is the framework for...something bigger, someday, somehow.
+A bigger goal: writing to fill my soul.
+Hopefully reaching other souls.
+While art for art's sake is a virtuous endeavor, these bills won't pay themselves.
+So: soul-writing with a paycheck, please.
+May God and the Universe be on my side.

-On that pre-Christmas morning in my worn-in body and worn-out pajamas, I felt a kinship with Adele.
-We both discovered that art remains within us even when we've stopped giving our lives hell, or, in rarer cases, when life stops giving us hell.
+On a December morning in my worn-in body and worn-out pajamas, I felt a kinship with Adele.
+We both discovered that art remains within us even when life grants us a lull (or when we stop giving ourselves hell, as some of us tend to do).

 Today is the first day I've written in months.
-It feels like home, like I knew it would.
+It feels like home.
+I knew it would.

-And as I write, I know chaos still has a place and a purpose in my life, and in the life of anyone who yearns to create.
+As I write, I know chaos still has a place and a purpose in my life, and in the life of anyone who yearns to grow, create, thrive.
 Chaos, like the lobster's ill-fitting shell, pushes us to become vulnerable, to take time to heal, and to re-emerge revitalized.

 As lobsters age, their predators become fewer.
 In fact, the main predator for an adult lobster is an adult human.
 That lesson teaches itself.